 - Logging is output to the console by default.

 The default if no explicit profile is defined.
-This profile sets the endpoint up for production use.
+This profile configures the endpoint for production use.

-- Installers are not invoked since the endpoint is probably installed as a Windows Service and does not run with elevated privileges.
-Installers only run when installing the host or the code runs inside Visual Studio in Debug mode.
+- Installers are not invoked since the endpoint is often installed as a Windows Service and does not run with elevated privileges.
+Installers run only when installing the host or when the code runs inside Visual Studio in Debug mode.

 - All configured storage is durable and suitable for scale out.